 - 7.4 Portfolio: Create a portfolio, or similar collection of work, offering evidence to illustrate mastery of skills and knowledge as outlined in the standards above.
 The portfolio should reflect a thoughtful assessment and evaluation of the student's progression of work involving the estimation of damage to a vehicle and adherence to Safety Data Sheets (SDS).
-The following documents will reside in the student's electronic career portfolio: - a. personal code of professional ethics; - b. career and professional growth plan; - c. list of responsibilities undertaken throughout the course; - d. examples of visual materials developed and used during the course, such as graphics, presentation slides, videos, demonstrations; - e. description of the technology used, with examples if appropriate; - f. periodic journal entries reflecting on tasks and activities; - g. feedback from the instructor based on observations;

-\\ Although hands-on experiences in work-based learning (WBL) are the most ideal, it is recognized that not all students will be able to be placed in a working collision establishment.
+The following documents will reside in the student's electronic career portfolio: - a. personal code of professional ethics; - b. cCareer and professional growth plan; - c.
+List of responsibilities undertaken throughout the course; - d. eExamples of visual materials developed and used during the course. (such as graphics, presentation slides, videos, demonstrations;) - e. d-escription of the technology used, with examples if appropriate; - f. periodic journal entries reflecting on tasks and activities; - g. fFeedback from the instructor based on observations: - Although a-hands-on experiences in work-based learning (WBL) are the most ideal, it is recognized that not all students will be able to be placed in a working collision establishment.
 While the WBL experience is encouraged, the portfolio option can be used in place of, or to supplement, an internship experience.

-- ASE Education Foundation standards for Collision Repair and Refinish. - P21: Partnership for 21st Century Skills - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.
+- Automotive Service Excellence (ASE) Education Foundation standards for Collision Repair and Refinish. - P21: Partnership for 21st Century Skills Framework for 21st Century Learning - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.